Stanislawsi-benty/MRPS/README.md

 # Project designed for the discipline methods of software systems development
 It implements a mini-application for air tickets with master interfaces of the administrator, client and cashier.
-Written in Python using the PyQt6 library, also consists of SQLite3 databases
+Written in Python using the PyQt6 library, also consists of SQLite3 databases.
+The interfaces were created in Qt Designer

 # For start you need:
   1. Download files in local repository